 3T.
 Premiums

-(1) At least once in each financial year, the Commission shall make an assessment of the extent to which in the next following financial year the premium income of the Commission as estimated on the basis of existing scales of premiums, together with other income expected to be received under and for the purposes of this Act by the Commission, would be likely to be sufficient to meet claims arising and costs and other expenses estimated to be incurred in that financial year under this Act (whether expected to be actually paid in that year or not), due account being taken also of the accumulated surplus or deficit, if any, which is expected to exist at the commencement of the next following financial year.
+(1) At least once in each financial year, the Commission is to make an assessment of the extent to which the premium income of the Commission as estimated on the basis of existing scales of premiums, together with other income expected to be received under and for the purposes of this Act by the Commission, will be sufficient to meet claims, costs and other expenses anticipated to arise or be incurred under this Act.

 (2) Before making an assessment under subsection (1), the Commission shall procure and consider an actuarial report on the Fund.

-(3) If, having regard to an assessment made under subsection (1), the Commission is of the opinion that the existing scales of premiums are likely to be insufficient or excessive, the Commission shall submit for the approval of the Minister its recommendations for new scales or premiums and at the same time shall furnish to the Minister a copy of the actuarial report referred to in subsection (2).
+(3) If, having regard to an assessment made under subsection (1), the Commission is of the opinion that the existing scales of premiums are likely to be insufficient or excessive, the Commission shall submit for the approval of the Minister its recommendations for new scales of premiums and at the same time shall furnish to the Minister a copy of the actuarial report referred to in subsection (2).

 (4) The Minister may approve or refuse to approve recommended scales of premiums submitted under subsection (3) or may invite the Commission to review all or any of its recommendations.